HAWC Study of the Ultra-High-Energy Spectrum of MGRO J1908+06: Results

 \subsection{Comparison to other experiments}

-Figure \ref{fig:comparison2} compares the HAWC result (black line) to that of other experiments, both IACTs and other air shower arrays.
+Figure \ref{fig:comparison2} compares the HAWC result (black line) to those obtained using other detectors, including both IACTs and other air shower arrays.
 HAWC measures a higher flux than IACT experiments.
 Differences in the field-of-view, angular resolution, and background estimation methods between IACTs and HAWC contribute to discrepancies in the measured flux~\citep{2021ApJ...917....6A}.
-HAWC uses a background estimation method called ``direct integration"~\citep{directIntegration}.
-The efficiency of the detector is convolved with the event rate on a timescale of two hours.
-IACTs use other methods, such as the ``ring background method".
-In this method, a ring around the source is used to estimate the background~\citep{iactModeling}.

 Additionally, as discussed in previously in ~\cite{j2019}, IACTs may extract their spectrum from a region that may be different than the measured morphology.
 This is a difference from HAWC, where the spectrum and morphology are fit simultaneously.